Table of Contents

 - To start, dry off your dog’s ears.
-We recommend using The Absorber®, it is both super soft and absorbent to help you get the job done.
+We recommend using The Absorber®, its drying ear cleaner for dogs, it is both super soft and absorbent to help you get the job done.
 You will want to gently dry off the top of the ear, as well as the underside of the ear.

 - Then, lift up your dog’s ear and put several drops of the solution directly into your dog’s ear canal.
-Wether that is your homemade formula with apple cider vinegar or the veterinarians drying formula both work.
+Whether that is your homemade formula with apple cider vinegar or the veterinarian drying formula both work.

 - Once you have placed the solution in your dog’s ear, massage the base of their ear to help the solution move through the ear canal.

-- Give your dog the opportunity to shake their head, if needed.
+- Give your dog the opportunity to shake its head, if needed.

 - Then, wipe the inner ear gently with a cotton ball to remove any debris.
 NEVER use a Q-tip in your dog’s ear, as it can push debris further down their ear canal and cause damage.